tarunn90/ml_notes/Recommendation Systems.md

 | The Notebook | 0      | 1.0     | 0      | 0.9   | 0      |
 | Interstellar | 0.3    | 0       | 1.0    | 0.5   | 0      |

-User matrix: (Alice liked Titanic and The Notebook while Bob liked Inception and Avengers)
+User matrix: (let's say Alice liked Titanic and The Notebook while Bob liked Inception and Avengers)

 | User  | Action | Romance | Sci-Fi | Drama | Comedy |
 | ----- | ------ | ------- | ------ | ----- | ------ |
 | Alice | 0      | 1.0     | 0      | 0.85  | 0      |
 | Bob   | 0.85   | 0       | 0.75   | 0.15  | 0.2    |

+Similarity metric:
-Then taking the **dot product** of each user and item, we would get low ratings for Alice on Inception while Bob would get high ratings on Interstellar.
+- Taking the **dot product** of each user and item, we would get low ratings for Alice on Inception while Bob would get high ratings on Interstellar.
+Search algorithm:

-We could also use **KNN** or **ANN** to find items that are similar to a given user.
+ - We could use **KNN** or **ANN** to find items that are similar to a given user.

+E.g., Spotify's "similar songs" feature

 # Collaborative Filtering
 Uses *similarities between users* to recommend items.
-If user A is similar to user B and user B liked item 1, we recommend item 1 to user A.
+If User A is similar to User B and User B liked Item 1, we recommend Item 1 to User A.

 Pros:
 - Features can be hand-engineered or learned embeddings